Beast (Marvel Comics)

-Beast is a superhero appearing in American comic books published by Marvel Comics and is a founding member of the X-Men.
+Beast is a fictional character appearing in American comic books published by Marvel Comics and is a founding member of the X-Men.
 The character was introduced as a mutant possessing ape-like superhuman physical strength and agility, oversized hands and feet, a genius-level intellect, and otherwise normal appearance and speech.
 Eventually being referred to simply as "Beast", Dr. Henry Philip "Hank" McCoy underwent progressive physiological transformations, gaining animalistic physical characteristics.
 These include blue fur, both simian and feline facial features, pointed ears, fangs, and claws.
 Beast's physical strength and senses increased to even greater levels.

-Despite Hank McCoy's feral appearance, he is depicted as a brilliant, well-educated man in the arts and sciences, known for his witty sense of humor, and characteristically uses barbed witticisms with long words and intellectual references to distract his foes.
+Despite his feral appearance, he is depicted as a brilliant, well-educated man in the arts and sciences, known for his witty sense of humor, and characteristically uses barbed witticisms with long words and intellectual references to distract his foes.
 He is a world authority on biochemistry and genetics, the X-Men's medical doctor, and the science and mathematics instructor at the Xavier Institute (the X-Men's headquarters and school for young mutants).
 He is also a mutant political activist, campaigning against society's bigotry and discrimination against mutants.
 While fighting his own bestial instincts and fears of social rejection, Beast dedicates his physical and mental gifts to the creation of a better world for man and mutant.

 One of the original X-Men, Beast has appeared regularly in X-Men-related comics since his debut.
 He has also been a member of the Avengers and Defenders.
 Various storylines over the years have hinted that Beast has capacity to become a supervillain; his alternative universe counterpart Dark Beast was a recurring character in 2000s and 2010s comics.
 During the Krakoan Age 2020s X-Men storylines, Beast assumes an antagonistic role to the other X-Men, becoming an outright villain.
-At the end of the Krakoan Age, the original Beast dies in an act of last minute redemption, and is replaced by his younger clone whose memories stop short of the events which corrupted the original Beast.
+At the end of the Krakoan Age, Hank ultimately dies in an act of last minute redemption, and is replaced by a younger clone of himself whose memories stop short of the events which corrupted Beast.

+Beast survived the explosion and transferred his consciousness into a white-furred synthetic body.
+He becomes the head of the organization 3K, which seeks to forcibly mutate humans so that mutants outnumber humanity.

-The character has also appeared in media adaptations, including animated TV series and feature films.
+The character has also appeared in media adaptations, including animated television series and feature films.
 Beast has been a cast member in all X-Men animated series, most notably in X-Men: The Animated Series (1992–97), voiced by George Buza, a role he reprised in the series' revival X-Men '97 (2024–present).
-Kelsey Grammer played the Beast in X-Men: The Last Stand (2006), while Nicholas Hoult portrayed a younger version of the character in X-Men: First Class (2011).
-Both Hoult and Grammer reprised their roles in X-Men: Days of Future Past (2014).
-Hoult reprised the role in X-Men: Apocalypse (2016), Deadpool 2 (2018) and Dark Phoenix (2019), while Grammer reprised the role in the Marvel Cinematic Universe (MCU) film The Marvels (2023).
-Grammer will also reprise his role in Avengers: Doomsday (2026).
+Kelsey Grammer and Nicholas Hoult have portrayed the character in 20th Century Fox's X-Men film series (2006–2019).
+Grammer reprises the role in the Marvel Cinematic Universe films The Marvels (2023) and Avengers: Doomsday (2026).